reiddraper/reiddraper.com/_posts/2011-04-17-first-chef-recipe.md

 ### The Recipe

-Now it's time to write the actual recipe, edit `cookbooks/redis/recipes/default.rb` to look like:
+Now it's time to write the actual recipe.
+Having little Ruby experience, I'll have to do some hand-waving in explaining that the following code is both Chef's DSL, and perfectly valid
+Ruby code.
+This aside, the following should be self-explanatory.
+Edit `cookbooks/redis/recipes/default.rb`
+to look like:
 {% highlight ruby %}
 package "build-essential" do